The API database architecture - Stop writing HTTP-GET endpoints

 I call this approach the "API database architecture" and it can serve as the data-retrieval layer for an application.
 The name-giving PostgreSQL database is often already available and in systems where it is not, it can be easily introduced with minimal effort.
 Strategies to adapt existing architectures are discussed below.

 PostgREST directly connects to a PostgreSQL database and serves its views and tables as a RESTful HTTP API.
 This dynamically created API supports filtering, sorting, paging, and JWT-based authentication out of the box.
+Vertical filtering, which is the explicit selection of required fields, enables the use partial responses.
 Aggregation and linking of objects into a combined response are done using a query syntax in the URL.
 It also supports on-the-fly modification of output formats, like serving a blob of bytes as an image.
 The API adheres perfectly to standards, serves its own OpenAPI schema, and is more flexible than one that is developed manually.
 It is also fast and able to serve 2000 requests per second on a single low-end server (see section 'Performance' in the manual).

 Data retrieval via PostgREST, data modification in the existing backend